-Borderline personality disorder (BPD) involves ongoing pattern of fluctuating moods, self-image, and behavioral issues.
+Borderline personality disorder (BPD) involves an ongoing pattern of fluctuating moods, self-image, and behavioral issues.
 BPD affects how a person thinks and feels about themselves and others.
 These thoughts can alter rapidly, creating extreme fluctuations in both thoughts and behavior.

 Forms of BPD Therapy

 Although BPD is difficult to treat, there are forms of therapies that can help manage it, including cognitive behavioral therapy (CBT) and neuro-linguistic programming (NLP).

 Learn about the benefits of CBT and NLP for borderline personality disorder below, in addition to key differences.
 If you or a loved one need help understanding what options are best for you when seeking help for borderline personality disorder, get in touch with us today.

 Benefits of CBT for BPD

 - CBT helps by identifying and changing core beliefs and behaviors that form the basis for how those with BPD think about themselves and others.

 - CBT can also help in reducing the ranges of mood swings.

 - CBT helps to make sense of the problems experienced in the present moment.

 - NLP helps shift the underlying patterns that create destructive thoughts that lead to negative behavior.